evkx/evkx.github.io/content/models/mercedes/eqb/EQB_350_4MATIC/_index.md

 ## Performance

 The Mercedes-EQ EQB 350 4MATIC offers modest performance with a maximum power of 215 kW (292 hp / 288 bhp) and a total torque of 520 Nm (384 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.2 seconds and has a top speed of160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.2 seconds and has a top speed of 160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging